IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

     - A subtitle, currently not displayed by the UI.
     - N
     - ``OpenID Connect``
-  * - ``dataverse.auth.oidc.pkce.max-cache-size``
+  * - ``dataverse.auth.oidc.bearer.max-cache-size``
-    - Tune the maximum size of all OIDC providers' verifier cache (the number of outstanding PKCE-enabled auth responses).
+    - Tune the maximum size of all OIDC providers' bearer token cache.
     - N
     - 10000
-  * - ``dataverse.auth.oidc.pkce.max-cache-age``
+  * - ``dataverse.auth.oidc.bearer.max-cache-age``
-    - Tune the maximum age, in seconds, of all OIDC providers' verifier cache entries.
+    - Tune the maximum age, in seconds, of all OIDC providers' bearer cache entries.
 Default is 5 minutes, equivalent to lifetime of many OIDC access tokens.
     - N
     - 300